-The purpose of this handy (no pun intended, honest!) blog post is to help you navigate that unspoken communication while in Germany.
+The purpose of this handy (no pun intended, honest!)
+German gestures guide is to help you navigate nonverbal communication while in Germany.

-Why It’s Important to Be Aware of Gestures and How They Differ
+Why It’s Important to Be Aware of German Gestures and How They Differ

 Germans might not be known for emphatic hand gestures, but they do use them!
 Be sure to practice those on this list whenever you get a chance.
 You don’t want to unwittingly offend anyone!

-Not only that, but you’ll find that using as many of these gestures as possible in your spoken German will really help your fluency.
+Not only that, but you’ll find that incorporating as many of these German gestures as possible into your communication will really help your fluency.
 Some scientific studies of nonverbal communication show that we use body language and gestures to help us stick to a natural rhythm of speech.

 Also, many body language experts believe that gesturing while we talk can help our brain find words and phrases, something that second language learners struggle with!
 After all, we’ve all been in a conversation where we can’t remember the correct vocabulary to get our opinion across.

 Here are some of the most important German gestures that you need to know about and a couple of familiar gestures to make sure you avoid while in the land of bratwurst, Prinzregententorte (a Bavarian torte with chocolate and buttercream) and some of the best beer in the world!

 7 Important German Gestures with Body Language Tips

 You can see plenty of examples of these gestures and more body language on FluentU, where you can also learn the language with authentic videos!

 FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.